SamarAswani/PurchaseOrder/README.md

 # PurchaseOrder
-Automated purchase order generation algorithm for Grocamie
+Automated purchase order generation algorithm for Grocamie using Python to sort through orders and generate receipts.